 Kielbasa Sausage with Potatoes and Sauerkraut

-I was home on what turned out to be a just a vacation from the Navy before we had any kids, My wife decided to get a job in a Hungarian restaurant.
+I was home on what turned out to be just a vacation from the Navy before we had any kids, My wife decided to get a job in a Hungarian restaurant.
 It was a great job.
 The people were nice and she could walk to work (we only had one old car) and we didn’t starve as she would often bring home food because the head Hungarian Lady thought that my sexy little wife was too skinny.
-Anyway, she brought home this dish an heated it up for us and followed their directions by putting a bug blob of sour cream right on top.
-Sounded so yuck but tasted wonderful.
-This recipe feeds like 4-6 people and is even better when you heat up the left overs the next day.
+Anyway, she brought home this dish heated it up for us, and followed their directions by putting a big blob of sour cream right on top.
+Sounded so yucky but tasted wonderful.
+This recipe feeds like 4-6 people and is even better when you heat up the leftovers the next day.
+The Hungarians stuck to their kielbasa but you don’t have to.
+Any high-quality sausage link will work except maybe breakfast links.

 Ingredients